Cambrian: Paleogeography

 Reconstructing the position of the continents during the Cambrian is based on palaeomagnetic, palaeobiogeographic, tectonic, geological and palaeoclimatic data.
 However, these have different levels of uncertainty and can produce contradictory locations for the major continents.
 This, together with the ongoing debate around the existence of the Neoproterozoic supercontinent of Pannotia, means that while most models agree the continents lay in the southern hemisphere, with the vast Panthalassa Ocean covering most of northern hemisphere, the exact distribution and timing of the movements of the Cambrian continents varies between models.

 Approximate positions of Gondwana, Laurentia and Baltica in the middle Cambrian (c.
 500 Ma).
 AT: Armorican terrane, CA: Carolinia, CU: Cuyania, EA: East Avalonia, FA: Famatina arc, GA: Ganderia, IB: Iberia, MX: Mixteca–Oaxaca block, WA: West Avalonia.
-Plate boundaries: red - subduction; white - ridges; yellow - transform.
+Plate boundaries: red – subduction; white – ridges; yellow – transform.

 Most models show Gondwana stretching from the south polar region to north of the equator.
 Early in the Cambrian, the south pole corresponded with the western South American sector and as Gondwana rotated anti-clockwise, by the middle of the Cambrian, the south pole lay in the northwest African region.

 Laurentia lay across the equator, separated from Gondwana by the Iapetus Ocean.
 Proponents of Pannotia have Laurentia and Baltica close to the Amazonia region of Gondwana with a narrow Iapetus Ocean that only began to open once Gondwana was fully assembled c.
 520 Ma.
 Those not in favour of the existence of Pannotia show the Iapetus opening during the Late Neoproterozoic, with up to c.
-6,500 km (c.
-4038 miles) between Laurentia and West Gondwana at the beginning of the Cambrian.
+4,038 mi between Laurentia and West Gondwana at the beginning of the Cambrian.

 Of the smaller continents, Baltica lay between Laurentia and Gondwana, the Ran Ocean (an arm of the Iapetus) opening between it and Gondwana.
 Siberia lay close to the western margin of Gondwana and to the north of Baltica.
 Annamia and South China formed a single continent situated off north central Gondwana.
 The location of North China is unclear.
 It may have lain along the northeast Indian sector of Gondwana or already have been a separate continent.